 What is the average price per sqm in Charenton-le-Pont in 2026?

-The average price in Charenton-le-Pont ranges between 7,000 and 8,500 euros per sqm in 2026, with variations depending on the exact neighborhood.
+The average price in Charenton-le-Pont ranges between 7,000 and 8,500 euros per sqm in 2026, with variations depending on the exact neighbourhood.
 The golden triangle, the most sought-after area, trades between 7,500 and 9,000 euros per sqm.
 Recently built or renovated properties with outdoor space sit at the upper end of the range.